fabiangunzinger/wowchemy/content/authors/admin/_index.md

 Hi there, and thank you for visiting!
-I'm a behavioural and data scientist who uses large datasets, insights from behavioural science, and methods from econometrics, causal inference, and machine learning to study human beahviour in the wild.
+I'm a behavioural and data scientist who uses large datasets, insights from behavioural science, and methods from econometrics, causal inference, and machine learning to study human behaviour in the wild.
 The scientist in me loves doing this to further knowledge; the craftsman in me, to help build great products.